slapplgod/rTPA/.github/README.md

 - `/tpaccept <player>` - Accept the pending teleport request.
 - `/tpadeny` - Denies the pending teleport request.
 - `/tpacancel` - Cancels the outgoing teleport request.
-- `/rtpa` - Opens the settings for the plugin.
+- `/rtpa` - Opens the user settings for the plugin.
 - `/rtpa friend <player>` - Sends in a request to friend the player.

 > [!TIP]